 Airlines separate families every day on flights.
 Where is the outrage?

 I know a direct comparison is unfair between immigrant children being taken from their parents and airline passengers being forced to sit separated from each other.
 But, I still find the airline actions indefensible.
-And, I am not hearing much family outrage.
+And, I am not hearing about family outrage in our media.

 Families who want to sit together on flights are facing the need to pay for reserved seats (often more than $100 apiece) to guarantee that they can keep their family together.
 With so many airlines holding back unreasonable numbers of seats for elite passengers, non-elite passengers believe that they must make a reservation in order to sit with their children.
 However, there is a law against that.
 Parents and children 13 years of age and younger are supposed to be able to sit together without paying extra.

-Unfortunately, after almost two years since the passage of that bill (PUBLIC LAW 114–190), the Department of Transportation (DOT), that is supposed to enforce the law, has not written the regulations that would put the law into effect.
+Unfortunately, after almost four years since the passage of that bill (PUBLIC LAW 114–190), nothing has been done.
+The Department of Transportation (DOT), that is supposed to enforce the law, has not written the regulations that would put the law into effect.
 The reading of the law doesn’t seem particularly complex or filled with weasel legal words.

 SEC.
 2309.
 FAMILY SEATING.

 (a) IN GENERAL.—Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall review and, if appropriate, establish a policy directing all air carriers providing scheduled passenger interstate or intrastate air transportation to establish policies that enable a child, who is age 13 or under on the date an applicable flight is scheduled to occur, to be seated in a seat adjacent to the seat of an accompanying family member over the age of 13, to the maximum extent practicable and at no additional cost, except when assignment to an adjacent seat would require an upgrade to another cabin class or a seat with extra legroom or seat pitch for which additional payment is normally required.